qcri-social/AIDR/Collector-Tester.md

 --quiet
 ```

-The _config_ is the name of the collector configuration (or of a centralized configuration) to read properties such as the URL of the collector's API, and the name of the REDIS queue where the collector will write.
+The _config_ is the name of the collector configuration (or of a centralized configuration) to read properties that the tester needs to know to perform the testing: the URL of the collector's API, the name of the REDIS queue where the collector will write.

 The _collection-task_ is a file containing a CollectionTask object serialized in .properties, XML, or JSON format.
 A simple collection-task.properties file is included which describes the following test (search for tweets in English containing the keyword "uk", which are many):